nafasebra/awesome-webdesign-tools/README.md

 - [CSS reference](https://cssreference.io/) - CSS Reference is a free visual guide to CSS.
 It features the most popular properties, and explains them with illustrated and animated examples.
 - [HTML reference](https://htmlreference.io/) - A free guide to all HTML elements and attributes.

-- [SVG Icons and backgroud](https://www.svgbackgrounds.com/) - SVG Backgrounds hosts a collection of customizable SVG-based repeating patterns and backgrounds for websites and blogs.
-- [Make face 3d icons](https://peeps.ui8.net/) - Peeps Avatar Builder by UI8.net
-- [A list of colorful images](https://blush.design/collections) - Blush makes it easy to add free illustrations to your designs.
-Play with fully customizable graphics made by artists across the globe.
-- [Sapiens UI8.net](https://sapiens.ui8.net/9f4c6r2) - Sapiens Character Builder by UI8.net

 - [GetTerms](https://getterms.io/) - Make privacy and policy content for your website
 - [prioritize your tasks](https://prioritize.songthamtung.com/) - Built by a PM for PMs.
 Use this tool to create, visualize, and prioritize tasks on a drag and drop interface with different priority boards.